- Notation Reference Notes Overview

 4. Division: If desired, select a Construction Specifications Institute Division for the Reference Note.
 For more information, see our Reference Note Divisions documentation.

 5. Cost: If desired, type a cost per foot for this item.
 This information will apply if you decide to send the Reference Note Schedule to a spreadsheet format.

 7. If you want, you can add custom User Fields to your RefNotes.
 You can then create and assign values for these fields (for example, you can create a Color field and then add color values such as Terra Cotta, Gray, etc. to assign to RefNotes).
 These fields are tied to the Divisions, so you'll need to assign a division to a RefNote before you can assign these fields and values to that RefNote.
 You won’t see this option until you’ve assigned a division to the RefNote.

-10. Photo: If you want, browse to a photo of the object you plan to represent with this RefNote and place it as a Photo Callout.
+8. In the Symbol area, you can select the Photo and then click the thumbnail preview box to browse to a photo of the object you plan to represent with this RefNote and place it as a Photo Callout.

 The Note Field